-Upon submission of the Manuscript by the author/s, the same is allotted to two Associate Editors by the Editor-in-Chief if the manuscript appears prima facie eligible for consideration.
+- Upon submission of the manuscript by the author/s, the same is allotted to Associate Editors if the manuscript appears prima facie eligible for consideration.

-The Associate Editors then review the manuscripts for compliance with style guidelines, plagiarism, its originality, quality, contemporary relevance and coherence and make a written report (“Associate Editor Written Report” or “AEWR”) about the same.
+- The Associate Editors then review the manuscripts for compliance with style guidelines, plagiarism, its originality, quality, contemporary relevance and coherence and make a written report (“Associate Editor’s Written Report” or “AEWR”).

-If the AEWR are in concurrence, the manuscript is then forwarded to Members of the Board of Peers for their opinion and consideration.
+- If the AEWRs are in concurrence, the manuscript is then forwarded to the Board of Peers for their opinion and consideration.

-If the Members are in concurrence that the manuscript is eligible for publication, the manuscript will be published in the earliest possible Issue of the NMIMS Law Review.
+- If the Board of Peers is in concurrence that the manuscript is eligible for publication, the manuscript will be published in the earliest possible issue of the NMIMS Student Law Review.

 - The Board of Editors retain complete discretion over acceptance or rejection of manuscripts.
 The Board of Editors does not entertain requests for advance decisions based on abstracts, topic proposals or outlines.
 Editorial decisions shall be based solely on review of the final manuscripts submitted by the author(s).